- Search The Registry

 Marcus B. Christian

 *Marcus B. Christian was born on this date in 1900.
-He was an African American poet, and educator.
+He was a Black poet, and educator.

 From Mechanicsville (Houma), LA, he was the son of Emanuel and Rebbecca (Harris) Christian, Sr. Marcus Bruce Christian was educated at Houma Academy in New Orleans, from 1906-1913.
 He and his family moved to New Orleans in 1919.
 Christian also started Bluebird Cleaners in 1926.
 From 1932-1976, his writing career began and flourished with the Louisiana Weekly, New Orleans, as poetry editor and as a special feature writer.